ravijo/kyutech-thesis-template/README.md

 ## Requirements
-1. Make sure to have [TeX Live v2020](https://www.tug.org/texlive/).
+1. Make sure to have [TeX Live v2020 or higher](https://www.tug.org/texlive/).
+Older versions may show issues while dealing with bibliography.

 ## Compilation